jinlab-washu/HapMap-BenchmarkSet-Manuscript/vafEvaluation/README.md

 ## AfGwasPlot.py

 ### Summary
 This python script produces the top image in figure 2e.
-In summary, the code takes in a VCF of the truthset, and the pileup of those variant.\
+In summary, the code takes in a VCF of the benchmarkset, and the pileup of those variant.\
-Then, for each variant in the truthset, it identifies the expected allele frequnecy and observed read depth at the position.
+Then, for each variant in the benchmarkset, it identifies the expected allele frequnecy and observed read depth at the position.
 Using this is creates a binomial model for the observed allele frequnecy and find the probability of the actual observed allele frequency being observed.
 It then plots the values in a large GWAS-like plot.

 ### Software requirments